italiancpp/home/_eventi/2021-10-14-conan-package-manager.md

 ### Il relatore

-Diego Rodriguez-Losada Gonzalez's passions are robotics and SW engineering and development.
+**Diego Rodriguez-Losada Gonzalez**'s passions are robotics and SW engineering and development.
 He has developed many years in C and C++ in the Industrial, Robotics and AI fields.
 Diego was also a University (tenure track) professor and robotics researcher for 8 years, till 2012, when he quit academia to try to build a C/C++ dependency manager and co-founded a startup.
 Since then he mostly develops in Python.
 Diego is a conan.io C/C++ package manager co-creator and maintainer, now working at JFrog as senior SW engineer and C/C++ advocate.

 ### Iscrizioni